 How do I get an apostille?

-Often you also need an apostille for a certified document.
-Apostilles are commonly used in practice for certifying signatures.
+You often also need an apostille for a notarised document.
+Apostilles are commonly used in practice to certify signatures.
 Apostilles are usually issued by state authorities.
-In Austria, the regional courts are responsible for notarised documents.
-For documents certified online, you can easily request an apostille from notarity, which we will then gladly obtain for you.
-This saves you a lot of time and effort and you will receive an apostille on your document in no time at all.
+For documents notarised online, you can simply request an apostille from notarity, which we will then be happy to obtain for you.
+This will save you a lot of time and you will receive an apostille on your document in the shortest possible time.

 Notarity offers the possibility to process an apostille electronically.
-To do this, simply book an online Appointment and you will receive the apostille from us by post within 24 hours.
+To do this, simply book an online Appointment and you will receive the apostille shortly after your online notary appointment.
+Please note that we can only obtain apostilles on documents that are notarised online at our partner notary's offices via notarity.

 How much does an apostille cost?